 Depending on the compilation options, an HPy extension can target three different ABIs:

 In this mode, HPy is implemented as a set of C macros and

 static inlinefunctions which translate the HPy API into the CPython API at compile time.
 The result is a compiled extension which is indistinguishable from a “normal” one and can be distributed using all the standard tools and will run at the very same speed.

 - HPy Universal ABI

 As the name suggests, the HPy Universal ABI is designed to be loaded and executed by a variety of different Python implementations.
-Compiled extensions can be loaded unmodified on all the interpreters which supports it.
-PyPy supports it natively.
+Compiled extensions can be loaded unmodified on all the interpreters which support it.
+PyPy and GraalPy support it natively.
 CPython supports it by using the

-hpy.universalpackage, and there is a small speed penalty compared to the CPython ABI.
-The ABI tag has not been formally defined yet, but it will be something like
+hpy.universalpackage, and there is a small speed penalty 1 compared to the CPython ABI.

 - HPy Hybrid ABI

 The HPy Hybrid ABI is essentially the same as the Universal ABI, with the big difference that it allows to